jclark/satpulse/README.md

 - It automatically handles NICs that generate timestamps for both edges of a pulse (some Intel NICs, including the i210, do this).

-- It can talk to U-blox receivers (or clones) using the UBX protocol, which is the native binary protocol of U-blox receivers (and clones).
+- It can talk to U-blox receivers (or clones) using the UBX protocol, which is the native binary protocol of U-blox receivers.
 This gives gps4ptp access to the full capabilities of U-blox receivers.
 UBX is a bidirectonal protocol, which allows gps4ptp to make changes to the receiver's configuration.
 It can also use the ASCII NMEA protocol, which is universally supported, but provides limited capabilities.

 - By using the UBX protocol, it can take advantage of the sawtooth correction (sometimes called quantization error) information that is available from some U-blox receivers.
 This enables more precise synchronization of the PTP hardware clock.

 - It allows TCP connections with the GPS receiver attached to the serial port (similar to ser2net).
 This means you can run gps4ptp on a Linux box (such as a Raspberry Pi) and then connect back to the GPS receiver over TCP from a Windows PC, using a program like u-center (from U-blox), to monitor or configure the GPS receiver, *at the same time as* it is being used for PTP.
+(This provides plenty of opportunity to break things, but is quite handy.)

 - By using the UBX protocol, it can get the current time from the GPS receiver as atomic time, and use that directly to set the PTP hardware clock.
 Both GPS and PTP work natively using atomic time (without leap seconds) rather than UTC.
 With the NMEA protocol, time has to be converted to UTC and then back to atomic time.

+- It provides the PTP grandmaster instance with the data it needs about an external source of time.
+With ptp4l, this is done using the PTP management protocol.

+    - It provides information about whether the PTP hardware clock is synchronized with GPS receiver.
+This information will be provided by ptp4l to its clients, which can then use this in selecting the best grandmaster.

+    - It provides information about how UTC time can be derived from atomic time.
+While GPS and PTP both work natively in atomic time, which does not have leap seconds, they also provide information about leap seconds to enable UTC time to be derived from atomic time.

 The following features are in progress:

-- It includes a PTP management client that is used to provide information to ptp4l.
-PTP requires that a time source provide the PTP instance with not only the current time, but also data about the time.
-Gps2ptp uses the PTP management protocol to provide the following information:

-    - It informs ptp4l when it no longer has a time fix from GPS.
-This information will be provided by ptp4l to its clients, which will then have the opportunity to select an alternative grandmaster.

-    - It provides information about how UTC time can be derived from atomic time.
-While GPS and PTP both work natively in atomic time, which does not have leap seconds, they also provide information about leap seconds to enable the current UTC time to be derived from the atomic time.

 - It can examine the configuration of the U-blox receiver and reconfigure as necessary so it works well for timing purposes.